haiiliin/pandoc-templates/templates/ascelike-new/README.md

 |   `keywords`    |  list  |   Yes    |              | Keywords of the paper, list of strings                                             |
 | `bibliography`  | string |   Yes    |              | Path to the bibliography (`*.bib`) file                                            |

+## Required Files

+Please make sure that the following files are in the same directory as the Markdown file:

+- `ascelike-new.cls`: LaTeX class file
+- `ascelike-new.bst`: BibTeX style file

 ## Example

 ```markdown